 Aged care providers

-We urge aged care providers to include advance care planning in their management of COVID-19.
+We urge aged care providers to include advance care planning in their management of clients.

 Aged care providers have obligations under the Aged Care Quality Standards.
 Standard 2, Requirement (2)(b) specifies that assessment and planning identifies and addresses the consumer’s current needs, goals and preferences, including advance care planning and end-of-life planning if the consumer wishes.

-We urge general practitioners to include advance care planning in their management of COVID-19.
+We urge general practitioners to include advance care planning in their management of patients.

 General practitioners usually have ongoing and trusted relationships with their patients and are well-positioned to initiate and promote advance care planning.
-General practitioners may want to support their patients to do advance care planning during COVID-19.
+General practitioners may want to support their patients to do advance care planning.
 A

 RACGP Advance Care Planning Position Statement is available.